eflanili7881/AdobeRepackerAndInstallerScript/README.md

 ## What does this script do?
 This script compresses all unpacked assets that present on "payloads" and "packages" folder to temporary directory set by script, copies RIBS installer engine from installation media with unpacked assets excluded via excludepackages.txt and excludepayloads.txt that's generated via script and invokes Set-up.exe on temporary directory set by script to install repacked product.

+## Limitations
+- If I correctly know, macOS doesn't have patched AdobePIM.dylib for